amaanshk-tch/Stellar-wallet/README.md

 **Stellar Wallet:**

 A decentralized expense-splitting app built on the Stellar Testnet.
-Stellar Wallet lets groups track shared expenses and settle balances using Stellar testnet assets in a transparent, fast, and low-fee environment.
+Stellar Wallet lets groups track shared expenses and settle balances using Stellar testnet assets in a transparent, super fast, and low-fee environment.

-🚀 Overview
+**Overview:**

 Stellar Wallet enables users to:
 Create shared expense groups
 Add and split expenses between members
 Track who owes whom
 Settle balances using Stellar testnet payments
 View transaction history recorded on-chain
 All settlements are executed on the Stellar Testnet, making it ideal for experimentation and learning without real financial risk.

-🌌 Built on Stellar
+**Built on Stellar:**

 Stellar Development Foundation maintains the Stellar network, a decentralized blockchain designed for fast, low-cost financial transactions.
 Stellar Testnet is a testing environment that mirrors the main network but uses test tokens instead of real assets.

-Why Stellar?
+**Why Stellar?**

 ⚡ Fast finality (3–5 seconds)